Designing trajectories in the Earth--Moon system: a Levenberg--Marquardt approach: Convexification

 with $\bar{\mathbf{X}}$ denoting the converged solution of the previous optimization problem.
 Each optimization problem is non-convex due to $\mathbf{F}(\mathbf{X})$, and is thus solved internally via the proposed LM algorithm.
 When doing so, it is important to remember to propagate the weight $\xi$ to the update equation used in each $k$-th inner iteration, which becomes

-The same algorithmic logic for the definition of damping the term, $\beta_k$, should be pursued.
+The same algorithmic logic for the definition of damping the term, $\beta_k$, presented at the end of Section~\ref{subsec:LM}, should be pursued.

 Note how the formulation in Eq.~\eqref{eq:adap_unconst_LS} follows closely that of the original unconstrained least-squares problem in Eq.~\eqref{eq:unconst_LS}, except for the additional adaptive weight that automatically dictates whether the proximity or continuity goal dominates.
-In this work, we initially take $\xi=1$ to make these two contributions entirely similar and, if convergence is subpar, employ the annealing process detailed above until the continuity residual meets a desired threshold.
-Ultimately, the gradual process of increasing the preponderance of the continuity objective is expected to result in a final converged solution that brings $\norm{\mathbf{F}}$ within the specified threshold, while maintaining a measure of proximity to the desired conditions.
-Furthermore, given previous discussion on the parallels between the CR3BP and HFEM solutions, such an approach should intrinsically improve convergence.
+In this work, we initially take $\xi=1$ to weight these two contributions equally and, if convergence is subpar, employ the annealing process detailed above until the continuity residual meets a desired threshold.
+Ultimately, the gradual process of increasing the preponderance of the continuity objective is expected to result in a final converged solution that meets the proximity objective as best as possible while bringing $\norm{\mathbf{F}}$ within the required threshold.